01Eddie/holberton-system_engineering-devops/0x00-shell_basics/README.md

 5. Directory content (Long format, group IDs,hidden files)
 6. Create a script that creates a directory named holberton in the /tmp/ directory.
 7. Move the file
+8. Delete the file
+9. Delete the directory
+10. Changes the working directory
+11. Scripts that lists all files in order and long format